 2. Birth Control

 Another factor that can increase the likelihood that you’ll experience cramps during or after sex is the type of birth control that you use.
 IUDs actually sit right in your uterus, with their strings hanging down through your cervix.
 Sex can jostle the IUD and lead to a cramp after sex and even spotting.
 Although IUDs are very effective at preventing pregnancy, this is one possible side effect.
-You can read more about birth control in this post.
 And you should talk to your doctor about a different option if your IUD is bothersome.

 3. Your Cervix